Machine Learning Engineer (Remote)

 We started Generally Intelligent because we believe that software with human-level intelligence will have a transformative impact on the world.
 We’re dedicated to ensuring that that impact is a positive one.

-We have enough funding to last for decades, and our backers include Y Combinator, researchers from OpenAI, Threshold, and a number of private individuals who care about effective altruism and scientific research.
+We have enough funding to freely pursue our research goals over the next decade, and our backers include Y Combinator, researchers from OpenAI, Astera Institute, and a number of private individuals who care about effective altruism and scientific research.

 Our research is focused primarily on self-supervised and generative video and audio models.
 We’re excited about opportunities to use simulated data, network architecture search, and good theoretical understanding of deep learning to make progress on these problems.
 We take a focused, engineering-driven approach to research.